[I finally decided to use the "f word" for emphasis, since nothing else seems to work.]

 The article is informative and interesting, but it has a bias: The focus is on what AI itself will do, not on what people will do with it, as if you were discussing childhood development without discussing parental influence.

 As a historical parallel, consider the progress in physics in the first half of the last century.
 In the early years, most physicists who explored atomic structure did not see their work as weapons related.
-Einstein said weaponry never occured to him, as he and others pursued theoretical knowledge for its own sake, for commercial use or for fame.
+Einstein said weaponry never occured to him.
+He and others pursued theoretical knowledge for its own sake, for commercial use or for fame.
 After rumours that Hitler's regime was working on it, however, Einstein and virtually all the major physicists supported the U.S. development of an atomic bomb, leading to the Manhattan Project, more than 100,000 people dead or maimed and today's nuclear armed world.
-That destructive motivation and action did not come from the atomic structure under study.
+That action and outcome did not come from the atomic structure under study.
 It came from the humans studying it.

 We face the same human potential with AI.
 The systems will not come off the assembly line with moral codes, other than what is programmed into them.
 If designers want an AI to create an advanced medical system, it will; if they want it to wipe out sections of humanity and rebuild it to certain specs, it will.